carbon-language/carbon-lang/llvm/docs/ReportingGuide.rst

   irc/discord/slack, etc) we ask that you make any reports by emailing conduct@llvm.org.
 This is received by all members of the CoC Committee.

-* For LLVM Developers’ Meetings, please file a report with the on-site Code of Conduct team.
+* For LLVM Developers' Meetings, please file a report with the on-site Code of Conduct team.
 Their names and contact details are listed on the event webpage.
 You can also approach any other staff member, who can be identified by special badges and often found at the registration desk, to help you locate a member of the Code of Conduct team.
-All incidents reported in-person at a LLVM Developers’ Meeting will be emailed to the Code of Conduct Committee.
+All incidents reported in-person at a LLVM Developers' Meeting will be emailed to the Code of Conduct Committee.

 * For meetups, please report the incident to the local meetup organizers first